fastai/fastai/README.md

    This will change once `pytorch` 1.0.0 is released and installable packages made available for your system, which could take some time after the official release is made.
 Please watch for updates [here](https://pytorch.org/get-started/locally/).

+   If there is no `pytorch` preview conda or pip package available for your system, you may still be able to [build it from source](https://pytorch.org/get-started/locally/).

-   If your system is currently not supported, please consider installing and using the very solid "v0" version of `fastai`.
+   Alternatively, please consider installing and using the very solid "0.7.x" version of `fastai`.
 Please see the [instructions](https://github.com/fastai/fastai/tree/master/old).